Researching Our Longest Lasting Relationships

 She discussed two different lines of research she is conducting around sibling relationships: the changing demographics of siblings and the financial and social support between siblings.

-As Percheski looks at how the distribution and composition of siblings is changing for Americans, she wants to understand how these trends are influenced by factors such as race, mother’s education levels, and where individuals live or grow up, as well as how siblings might act as an informal safety net by providing emotional, social, and/or financial support to one another.
+As Percheski looks at how the distribution and composition of siblings is changing for Americans, she wants to understand how these trends are influenced by factors such as race, mother’s education, and where individuals live or grow up, as well as how siblings might act as an informal safety net by providing emotional, social, and/or financial support to one another.

-Using data from the General Social Survey (GSS), Percheski discovered that the number of siblings can vary widely across a population.
+Using data from the General Social Survey (GSS), Percheski discovered that the number of siblings can vary widely across different demographic groups.
 Even if overall fertility rates are low, you can still find groups with more or fewer children than the average family.
 Percheski also finds that in recent U.S. history, the number of families with five or more siblings has declined dramatically, while the number of families with two children has risen, and the number of families with only one child has remained the same.

 A key finding, Percheski said, is that number of siblings in U.S. families varies by race and ethnicity and by a mother’s education, with Black families and women with less education having more children.